A big thanks to our colleagues at Intuit who co-hosted our successful symposium.

 - Future research should investigate whether or not this is a stop-gap measure or if the trend will continue.

 Steve then questioned Michael McGeary, Head of Policy for Upwork, about Upwork’s new study on the geographical location of buyers and sellers of services on their platform – in 96% of transactions, buyers and sellers were more than 50 miles apart.
 The implications are that if someone graduates Cal State Chico or Fresno and wants to scale a business, they can stay in the smaller, more affordable community and bring needed economy vitality to rural and edge communities.
-One concern that was raised is that we have to figure out how U.S. workers aren’t at a disadvantage to European and other foreign workers.
+One concern that was raised is that we have to figure out how U.S. workers aren’t at a disadvantage to European and other foreign workers when it comes to hourly rates.

 THE ENTREPRENEUR’S VOICE